CarnegieHall/linked-data/README.md

 - **Presenting organizations**, e.g. concert management and/or licensees who rented the Hall, are not included in the initial release
 - **Roles and instruments on a specific Work Performance** for an entity.
 We are working on a way to describe how a certain artist played an instrument/role during a work performance.
 - **Credited non-performing roles**, e.g. choral/ensemble preparation, technical roles, etc., are not included in the initial release

-### Building LOD at Carnegie Hall

-How did the Carnegie Hall Archives get from an internal database to 3 million triples containing open data from a dozen ontologies and vocabularies?
+- **Building LOD at Carnegie Hall** - How did the Carnegie Hall Archives get from an internal database to 3 million triples containing open data from a dozen ontologies and vocabularies?

 ## GET INVOLVED
 ### Provide Feedback or Report Issues